MicrosoftDocs/architecture-center/docs/example-scenario/analytics/pipelines-disaster-recovery-content.md

 User-managed redundancy is useful in scenarios like:

-- Accidental deletion of pipeline artifacts through human error
+- Accidental deletion of pipeline artifacts through human error.
-- Extended outages or maintenance events that don't trigger a BCDR because there's no disaster reported.
+- Extended outages or maintenance events that don't trigger BCDR because there's no disaster reported.

-Customers can quickly move their production workloads to the other regions and not be affected.
+Customers can quickly move their production workloads to other regions and not be affected.

 ## Considerations